JacobJoergensen/ClipStack/.github/PULL_REQUEST_TEMPLATE.md

-# PiperLang Pull Request Template
+# ClipStack Pull Request Template

-Thank you for contributing to PiperLang.
+Thank you for contributing to ClipStack.
 Before you submit your pull request, please make sure to fulfil the following requirements.

 ## Pull Request Description
 Please provide a clear description.
 Replace this paragraph with your description and include: